nebius/pysdk/README.md

 ### License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
+Some files included in this project are licensed under Mozilla Public License, see the [NOTICE](NOTICE.md) file for details.

-Copyright (c) 2024 Nebius B.V.
+Copyright (c) 2025 Nebius B.V.